sathvik8317/Simple-ML-Model-FLask-Deployment/README.md

 server.py is for handling POST requests

-This is a simple Linear Regression model which us used for Salary Predicition
+This is a simple Linear Regression model which is used for Salary Prediction

+Run 'python model.py' on the terminal then python server.py which gives the local server url By opening , you can predict the salaries.